A One-Covariate-at-a-Time Method for Nonparametric Additive Models: Conclusion

 \section{Conclusion}

 In this paper, we examine the one-covariate-at-a-time multiple testing approach to model selection in additive models.
-The properties of the TPR, FPR, and FDR of our approach are established based on some non-asymptotic bounds of Type-I and II errors.
+The properties of the TPR, FPR, and FDR of our approach are established based on some asymptotic probability bounds of Type-I and II errors.
 The simulation experiments and one application on the RUMiC dataset showcase excellent small-sample properties of our methods.
 Just as stated by CKP for linear models, we view our approach as a useful alternative to the model selection methods for additive models in the literature.

-In this appendix we first provide some technical details for the one-stage and multiple-stage procedures in Appendices \ref{APP:tech_one_stage} and \ref{SEC:multi_tech}, respectively.
-Then we provide some technical lemmas that are used in the proofs of the main results in Appendix \ref{APP:tech_lemmas}.
-Finally, we prove the main results in the paper in Appendix \ref{APP:real_main_proof}.
-The proofs of the technical lemmas and some additional simulation and application results are relegated to the online supplement.
+In Appendix \ref{SEC:procedure}, we present a detailed procedure for practice.
+We then provide technical details for the one-stage and multiple-stage procedures in Appendices \ref{APP:tech_one_stage} and \ref{SEC:multi_tech}, respectively.
+Additionally, we include technical lemmas used in the proofs of the main results in Appendix \ref{APP:tech_lemmas}.
+Finally, the main results of the paper are proven in Appendix \ref{APP:real_main_proof}.
+The proofs of the technical lemmas and some additional simulation and application results are available in the online supplement.